Events provide insight on what is happening in your app, such as user actions, system events, or errors.

 Before you begin

-Make sure that you've set up your project and can access Analytics as described in Get Started with Analytics for Android.
+Make sure that you've set up your project and can access Analytics as described in Get Started with Analytics.

 After you have created a